The Most Unique Ecotourism Experiences in Southeast Asia

-The cooking classes of Lanna food are normally held in rural areas which are not very far from the urban district.
+The cooking classes of Lanna Food are normally held in rural areas which are not very far from the urban district.
 Setting out in the early morning, you will have a whole day to learn how to cook this traditional food and then enjoy it.
 Upon arrival at a conventional Lanna house built with teak wood, the class instructor, who is usually the host of the family himself/herself, will show you around the farm where the ingredients are sourced from.
-The instructor will introduce the names, shapes and uses of the ingredients, which include fresh vegetables, fruits, herbs used as seasonings, poultry and livestock.
-The instructor is introducing the ingredients to the participants.
+The instructor will introduce the names, shapes, and uses of the ingredients, which include fresh vegetables, fruits, herbs used as seasonings, poultry, and livestock.

-After finishing all dishes, you, together with other participants, can sit around the table and share dishes with each other.
-Participants are enjoying their dishes together.
+After finishing all the dishes, you, together with other participants, can sit around the table and share dishes with each other.

 Location: Khum Slorkram, Siem Reap, Angkor, Cambodia